KunalKurve/Multilingual-Transliteration-Project/README.md

-# Multilingual Transliteration Model
+Multilingual Transliteration Model

-## Objective
+Objective

 This project builds, optimizes, and deploys a multilingual transliteration model for Indic languages using the Aksharantar dataset.

 Supported languages:

-- Hindi
+Hindi

-- Bengali
+Bengali

-- Tamil
+Tamil

+The goal is to demonstrate the full NLP engineering pipeline including data preprocessing, multilingual model training, model optimization, benchmarking, and deployment.

-## Dataset
+Dataset

 Dataset used: Aksharantar Transliteration Dataset

 Source: